$410,643Average Value$241Average Price per Sq Ft3Homes For Sale

 A taste of Venezuela at Rica Arepa

 West Fullerton and West Armitage avenues are lifelines for the neighborhood’s retail and restaurant scene.
 Hermosa has a notable selection of Latin cuisine and specialty eateries.
 Rica Arepa is a husband-and-wife-owned Venezuelan restaurant that serves authentic dishes like pabellon criollo, which comes with shredded beef, rice, plantains and black beans.
-There’s also a gated outdoor patio adorned with string lights where diners frequently opt to enjoy their meal.
-The aroma of freshly baked bread and pastries greets customers at Guadalajara Bakery.
-The grab-and-go spot is also a local favorite for its breakfast sandwiches.
-A tasting room now occupies the space once held by the Schwinn bicycle factory.
-Right Bee Cider, situated along Kostner Avenue, has an on-site taproom and cidery.
-Locals can sip on one of the eight in-house ciders or pick up a 12-pack to take home.
-For convenient shopping, big-box retailers like Burlington and Walmart are tucked in the neighborhood’s southern end.
+The aroma of freshly baked bread and pastries greets customers at Guadalajara Bakery, a grab-and-go spot and local favorite for breakfast sandwiches.
+Right Bee Cider occupies the former Schwinn bicycle factory and boasts an on-site taproom where locals can sip on house-made ciders or grab a 12-pack to go.
+For convenient shopping, retailers like Burlington and Walmart are tucked in the neighborhood’s southern end.

 Hermosa has a notable selection of Latin cuisine and specialty eateries like Rica Arepa.